aws/aws-cdk/packages/@aws-cdk/aws-pipes-enrichments-alpha/README.md

 ### API Gateway (REST API)

 API Gateway can be used to enrich events of a pipe.
+Pipes only supports API Gateway REST APIs.
+HTTP APIs are not supported.

 ```ts
 declare const sourceQueue: sqs.Queue;